 When you rent out your property, you no longer have the right to access the property whenever you like.
 You must give the tenants 24 hours’ notice before visiting, even if it’s to carry out essential repairs.

 Always obtain references for your tenants, including from previous landlords.
-Ask for copies of bank statements and proof of income, as a rule of thumb only rent to tenants whose monthly income is roughly three times the rent.
+Ask for copies of bank statements and proof of income.
+As a rule of thumb, only rent to tenants whose monthly income is roughly three times the rent.
 It is also worth investing in credit checks to be sure of their past payment history.
-Credit referencing agencies such as Experian can do this for a fee.
+Credit reference agencies such as Experian can do this for a fee.